Statue of Christopher Columbus (Columbus City Hall)

 Christopher Columbus, or simply Columbus, is a 1955 sculpture by Edoardo Alfieri, originally installed outside Columbus, Ohio's City Hall, in the United States.
 The statue was unveiled in 1955, celebrating Christopher Columbus's voyages to the New World.
-It was removed in July 2020, in light of the explorer's abusive relationship with indigenous Americans.
+It was removed in July 2020.

 Description

 The statue rested on and was the central feature of the Portman Plaza on the south side of City Hall adjoining West Broad Street.
 The bronze alloy sculpture depicts Christopher Columbus wearing a cloak and holding a rolled document.
 The statue measures approximately 22 × 7.75 × 5.75 ft (6.7 × 2.36 × 1.75 m) and weighs approximately 3 tons.
 It rested on a square stone base that measures approximately 63 ft.
 A bronze plaque is infixed on the base.

 History

 Cast at the Micheluccio Foundry in Pistoia, Italy, the statue was a gift of the citizens of Genoa, Italy to the citizens of Columbus.
 It was transported from Italy to the United States aboard the Italian ocean liner SS Cristoforo Colombo.
 The statue was uncrated and erected in Columbus on October 10, 1955, and dedicated on October 12, 1955, during the city's Columbus Day celebration.

 As the statue was undergoing repair work in 1979, a time capsule in the form of a copper box was discovered.
 It contained, among other items, a railroad bill of lading for shipment of the statue.

 The statue was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1992.